-The Trustee recognises the need for the ongoing development of staff and has developed a training program to enable all appropriate members to meet PS146 training requirements.
+The Trustee recognises the need for the ongoing development of staff and has developed a training program to enable all appropriate staff to meet ASIC's RG 146 training requirements.
 In addition, staff may attend training designed by external providers and they keep up-to-date with changes in the superannuation industry by attending seminars, short courses and conferences.